Room Commands

 Area Threshold

-Repair invalid windows
+Repair invalid openings

 Fix invalid windows by merging overlapping windows together, trimming windows that extend past the parent face, and deleting self-intersecting windows